Unsourced 'Disorientation Guide' contains numerous false and misleading claims

 They also alleged that “students call security on other Black students who are doing their laundry” but didn’t cite specific incidents.

-In the rest of their examples, the authors provide no context to show whether campus security’s actions were warranted in those specific cases, instead leaning on the assumption that all profiling, and all campus security action, essentially, is unjust.
+In the rest of their examples, the authors provide no context to show whether campus security’s actions were warranted in those specific cases, instead leaning on the assumption that all profiling, and all campus security action, is essentially unjust.

 For instance, the authors bring up an incident from last December in which “students received multiple alerts about the threat of 13-year-old boys wandering around campus harassing people and attempting to steal” and lamented that enhanced campus patrols in response would result in “these kids [having] their lives disrupted by the criminal justice system” to “make this campus safer”.